-- · To comply with relevant regulatory and policy guidelines including: - National Environment Protection (Ambient Air Quality) Measure (NEPM). - National Environment Protection (Air Toxics) Measure (NEPM). - State Environment Protection Policy (Air Quality Management) (Victoria). - NOHSC:1003 Adopted National Exposure Standards for Atmospheric Contaminants in the Occupational Environment. - Other State and Territory guidelines that DP determines are relevant.
+- · To comply with relevant regulatory and policy guidelines including: - National Environment Protection (Ambient Air Quality) Measure (NEPM). - National Environment Protection (Air Toxics) Measure (NEPM). - Workplace Exposure Standards for Airborne Contaminants (Safework Australia). - Other State and Northern Territory guidelines that DP determines are relevant. - To conduct air quality monitoring.

-- · To conduct air quality monitoring. - To consider potential air quality issues for proposed developments. - Address air quality issues in the aspects and impacts register and implement management actions (such as dust suppression). - Enclosure of dust generating activities where operationally practical and efficient and implementation of appropriate dust suppression or capture technology where enclosure is not practical. - Efficient operation of machinery, equipment and vehicles to minimise exhaust emissions. - · Clean up of residues and spills in a timely manner. - Regular review of the efficiency of air quality management measures to ensure implementation of continuous improvement.
+- To consider potential air quality issues for proposed developments. - Address air quality issues in the aspects and impacts register and implement management actions (such as dust suppression). - Enclosure of dust generating activities where operationally practical and efficient and implementation of appropriate dust suppression or capture technology where enclosure is not practical. - Efficient operation of machinery, equipment and vehicles to minimise exhaust emissions. - · Clean up of residues and spills in a timely manner. - Regular review of the efficiency of air quality management measures to ensure implementation of continuous improvement.